the-questerr/D.-Olagunju-DSA-Ms.-Excel-Project-1/README.md

 *Final Task: Dashboard Creation*
 Using your cleaned dataset and pivot outputs, build an Excel dashboard.
 Unleash your creativity

-### Analysis (how it was analyzed, steps, methods)
+### Analysis
 The data was cleaned and analyzed using Microsoft Excel 2013.

 Duplicates were removed using product ID, then the data type of the fields were changed accordingly (e.g. those that are prices to *currency datatype*).

 New columns for price bucket range, total potential revenue and a count flag were created to facilitate the analysis.

-Pivot tables were then made from the cleaned dataset.
+Pivot tables were then made from the cleaned dataset, and used to make inferences and charts.

 ### Answers to questions/Explorative data analysis
 1. What is the average discount percentage by product category?